saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 The format for now is just a straightforward encoding of the internal data structure.
 Additionally to the json format, lines can be prefixed with `#` to comment them out.

+**note:** Since implementation is still ongoing some details can still change.
+For example the icon handling atm is just path to BAR files, but this could change to just be a key for the icon in case we have a supported list in the future.

 ## Pending Work

 While most of the implementation is done and robust, the following things can still be done: